-Serbia: Signed Loan Agreement worth EUR 45 million between EPS and KfW2.
-March 2017. / News Serbia Energy
+Serbia: Signed Loan Agreement worth EUR 45 million between EPS and KfW, News Serbia Energy

 Public Enterprise “Elektroprivreda Srbije” (Electric Power Industry of Serbia – EPS) and German Development Bank KfW signed a loan agreement worth EUR 45 million, which improves environmental protection in Serbia.